Autoequivalences of the tensor category of Uq(g)-modules

 A cocycle is called invariant if it commutes with elements in the image of $\Dhat_q$.
 The set of invariant $2$-cocycles forms a group under multiplication, which we denote by $Z^2_{G_q}(\hat G_q;\C^*)$.
 Cocycles of the form $(a\otimes a)\Dhat_q(a)^{-1}$, where $a$ is an invertible element in the center of $\U(G_q)$, form a subgroup of the center of $Z^2_{G_q}(\hat G_q;\C^*)$.
 The quotient of $Z^2_{G_q}(\hat G_q;\C^*)$ by this subgroup is denoted by $H^2_{G_q}(\hat G_q;\C^*)$.

-The center of $\U(G_q)$ is identified with functions on the set $P_+$ of dominant integral weights.
-By~\cite[Proposition~4.5]{NT4} a function on $P_+$ is a group-like element of $\U(G_q)$ if and only if it is defined by a character of $P/Q$.
-Therefore the Hopf algebra of functions on $P/Q$ embeds into the center of $\U(G_q)$.
-Hence every $2$-cocycle $c$ on $P/Q$ can be considered as an invariant $2$-cocycle $\E_c$ on $\hat G_q$.
-Explicitly, if $U$ and $V$ are irreducible $U_q\g$-modules with highest weights $\mu$ and $\eta$, then $\E_c$ acts on $U\otimes V$ as multiplication by $c(\mu,\eta)$.
+The center of $\U(G_q)=\prod_{\mu\in P_+}\End(V_\mu)$ is identified with the algebra of functions on the set $P_+$ of dominant integral weights.
+By~\cite[Proposition~4.5]{NT4} a function on $P_+$ is a group-like element of~$\U(G_q)$ if and only if it is defined by a character of $P/Q$.
+Therefore the Hopf algebra of functions on $P/Q$ embeds into the center of~$\U(G_q)$.
+Hence every $2$-cocycle $c$ on $P/Q$ can be considered as an invariant $2$-cocycle~$\E_c$ on~$\hat G_q$.
+Explicitly, $\E_c$ acts on $V_\mu\otimes V_\eta$ as multiplication by $c(\mu,\eta)$.
 We can now formulate our main result.

 \begin{theorem} The homomorphism $c\mapsto \E_c$ induces an isomorphism

 In particular, if $\g$ is simple and $\g\not\cong\mathfrak{so}_{4n}(\C)$ then $H^2_{G_q}(\hat G_q;\C^*)$ is trivial, and if $\g\cong\mathfrak{so}_{4n}(\C)$ then $H^2_{G_q}(\hat G_q;\C^*)\cong\Z/2\Z$. \end{theorem}